DHTC-Tools/ATLAS/Complete Consistency Check/README.md

 There is currently a known limitation in Rucio support, in the case where a file is in the rucio file catalog but not in dataset catalog.
 We do not currently have a method to detect this type of inconsistency at the site level.
 There is a procedure initiated by central operations to detect files in this state.
 Please contact DDM support at `atlas-dq2-ops@cern.ch ` if you need this check run for your site.

-`ccc_pnfs_rucio.py` will download the list of datasets listed in DQ2 for a site, compute Rucio paths for each file in the datasets, and check that against what is in PNFS.
+`ccc_pnfs_rucio.py` will download the list of datasets listed in Rucio for a site, compute Rucio paths for each file in the datasets, and check that against what is in PNFS.
 It will additionally check PNFS against disk.
 A report is generated in the output directory with a summary of discrepancies found.